 - For renewal, meet institution’s Satisfactory Academic Progress (SAP) policy.

 Not be in default on a federal student loan.
 Students must file a Free Application for Federal Student Aid (FAFSA).
 Priority in determining awards will be given to students who apply by March 1st of each year.
 FAFSA information is automatically released to the state agency if the student’s state of legal residence is Michigan.
 The student must file a renewal FAFSA every year to be considered for the MCS.
 MCS assistance is limited to:

 Completion of a baccalaureate degree

 - Receipt of 10 semesters of full-time assistance.
 Students may receive awards as a half-time or three-quarter-time student.
-Payments are prorated for part-time enrollment.
+Payments are prorated for students enrolled less than full-time.

 - Ten years have passed since high school graduation or completion of the GED.
 The maximum award amount is determined each year and approved by the Michigan Higher Education Assistance Authority. back to top

 |Appears on Award Letter As:||MITW|